 Jungle Scout is Hiring

-We’re looking for 16+ people in various roles, both remote and at one of our two offices in Canada or the US.
-If you’re interested, go ahead and check out the opportunities that are available.
-And if you’d like to learn why I love working for Jungle Scout, keep on reading.
+We’re looking for people to fill various open positions, both remote and at one of our three offices in the US, Canada or China.
+If you’re interested, check out our available Jungle Scout vacancies.
+And if you’d like to learn why I love working for Jungle Scout, keep on reading!

 One Night in Bangkok